ocramz/algebraic-graphs-io/README.md

 * .tsv : tab-separated list of edge data, used e.g. for the Graph Challenge dataset : https://graphchallenge.mit.edu/data-sets

+There are also pre-parsed example datasets ready for consumption in `Algebra.Graph.IO.Datasets`

 ## Contributing

 PRs and contributions welcome!